-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2023.
+Management has assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2024.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework (2013).

-Based on our assessment, management has concluded that, as of December 31, 2023, the Company's internal control over financial reporting was effective at the reasonable assurance level.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
+Based on that assessment and due to the material weakness described in the following paragraphs, our management has concluded that the Company's internal control over financial reporting was not effective as of December 31, 2024.